Chapter 9-3: The Technical Report

 The following report offers a sample miniature technical report designed to fit on one page of a workbook.
 Text length, level of language, documentation, and formatting style requirements for your course are probably different than those in the sample report.
 See your assignment instructions for further details.

 The objective of this sample report is to offer you an opportunity to analyze the structure of a technical report.
-Structure remains the same regardless of text length, level of language, documentation, and formatting style.
+The structure remains the same regardless of text length, level of language, documentation, and formatting style.

 NOTES: this is a sample report designed to fit on one page.
-As such, it may be missing things that you must do in your report.
+As such, this report may be missing things that you must do in your report.
 Consult your assignment instructions for this information.

-1. The number of words that you are required to write, the number of ideas that you are required to express, and the formatting rules you are required to follow may be different for your own assignment.
+1. The number of words you are required to write, the number of ideas you are required to express, and the formatting rules you must follow may differ for your assignment.

-2. This sample report did not offer a synthesis.
-You may be required to synthesize your results with external information.
+2. This sample report did not offer much in syntheses other than a brief reference to a study by Jones.
+You may be required to synthesize your results with external information in a Discussion section.

 Sample Outline